jkoutavas/typescript-redux-react-native-thunk/README.md

 # typescript-redux-react-native-thunk

-*Readme last updated April 1st, 2020*
+*Readme last updated September 22nd, 2021*

+This React Native app is a Typescript version of [jkoutavas/redux-react-native-thunk](https://github.com/jkoutavas/redux-react-native-thunk).

-This repo has proven to run on node v13.10.1 and Cocopods v1.9.1
+This repo has proven to run on node v14.17.3, Android Studio Artic Fox, and Xcode 12.5.1

-After cloning this repo, do the following to see the app in action:
+After cloning this repo, do the following to see the app in action on iOS:

 ```
 $ cd {clone-repo}/myTSReduxApp
 $ yarn install
+$ cd ios
+$ pod install
 $ npx react-native run-ios

 ```